addff/2310-CSP600/[F2]/NUR NILAM NAJWA BINTI NOR ASRI/README.md

 ### Problem Identification
 1. Lack of cat health and wellness application tracker
 2. Difficult to find nearest veterinar
-3. Hard to predict cat health issues in advance
+3. Hard to preliminary detect cat health issues in advance

 ### Solution
 1. Develop the cat health and wellness tracker app
 2. Develop app that provide location to nearest veterinar
+3. Develop app that can detect cat health issue in advance